Monotonicity of the quantum 2-Wasserstein distance: Introduction

 holds for all states $\rho^A, \rho^B \in \Omega_N$, for any dimension $N$, and all CPTP maps $\Phi$.

-The set of all monotone distances on the space of quantum states, inducing a Riemannian metric on the tangent bundle of $\Omega_N$, can be characterised, via the Morozova--Cencov--Petz theorem \cite{Morozova,Petz1}, through a single-parameter operator-monotone function.
-On the other hand, there exist important monotone distances, which do not induce a Riemannian metric --- most notably, the trace distance $D_{\text{Tr}}(\rho^A,\rho^B) = \Tr \vert \rho^A - \rho^B \vert$, with $\vert X \vert = \sqrt{XX^{*}}$.
+The set of all monotone Riemannian metrics on the tangent bundle of $\Omega_N$, can be characterised, via the Morozova--Cencov--Petz theorem \cite{Morozova,Petz1}, through a single-parameter operator-monotone function.
+On the other hand, there exist important monotone distances, which do not induce a Riemannian metric --- most notably, the trace distance $D_{\text{Tr}}(\rho^A,\rho^B) = \Tr \vert \rho^A - \rho^B \vert$, with $\vert X \vert = \sqrt{XX^\dagger}$.

 The property of monotonicity is crucial for applications in quantum information processing.
 It implies that the distinguishability, quantified by a given distance function, cannot increase under an application of any quantum map.